fjg00/Resume/content/authors/admin/_index.md

 # Role/position/tagline
 role:
- - Incoming PhD at UofT.
-B.Eng. in ECE at AUB
+ - Incoming PhD at Uoft

 # Organizations/Affiliations to show in About widget
 organizations: